-When we buy or acquire a property in Singapore we have to pay a tax for the documents executed in relation to the transaction.
-This tax comes in the form of a Buyer’s Stamp Duty (BSD) and, if we are liable, an Additional Buyer’s Stamp Duty (ABSD).
+When we buy a property in Singapore, we have to pay a tax for the documents executed in relation to the transaction.
+This tax mainly comprises the Buyer’s Stamp Duty (BSD) and, if we are liable, an Additional Buyer’s Stamp Duty (ABSD) for residential properties.

 How Much Is The Buyer’s Stamp Duty (BSD)?

-The Buyer’s Stamp Duty (BSD) is taxed based on the purchase price or market value, whichever is higher, on all home purchases in Singapore.
+The Buyer’s Stamp Duty (BSD) is taxed based on the purchase price or market value, whichever is higher, on all property purchases in Singapore.
+This includes both residential and non-residential properties.

-As you can see the BSD is taxed at a different rate based on the purchase price or market value of the home.
+As you can see the BSD is taxed at an incremental rate based on the purchase price or market value of the home.
 This way, those who are able to afford more expensive homes will end up paying a higher BSD, while those who purchase less expensive homes pay less.

-The next thing we will notice is that the BSD is different for residential properties and non-residential properties.
-The BSD for residential property purchases can go as high as 4%, while BSD for non-residential property purchases is capped at 3%.
+The BSD is also levied at a slightly different rate for residential properties and non-residential properties.
+The BSD for residential property purchases can go as high as 6%, while BSD for non-residential property purchases is capped at 5%.
+This was recently adjusted for properties purchased from 15 February 2023.

 What Is The Additional Buyer’s Stamp Duty (ABSD)?